 First-generation college students disproportionately enroll at less selective colleges, despite experiencing higher graduation rates at more selective colleges.
 First-generation students are less likely to graduate from open admissions schools than their non-first generation peers.

 Once enrolled in college, lower-income, first-generation students perform as well as their more affluent peers – and by “undermatching” may limit their academic and professional prospects.
 Students who attend top performing institutions eventually earn approximately 25% more than those who attend less selective colleges.

-CollegePoint helps high-achieving, lower-income students apply to, enroll in, and graduate from top-tier colleges and universities by providing critical virtual, one-on-one support and guidance.
+CollegePoint aims to help high-achieving, lower-income, first-generation students apply to, enroll in, and graduate from top-tier colleges and universities by providing critical virtual, one-on-one support and guidance.
 CollegePoint expands opportunity by:

-- Virtually Advising Students: CollegePoint has reached nearly 70,000 high-achieving, lower-income students across the country.
-CollegePoint advisors help students navigate the college admissions process and apply to and attend leading colleges and universities.
+- Virtually Advising Students: CollegePoint has already advised 63,000 high-achieving, lower-income students across the country.
+CollegePoint advisors help students navigate the college admissions and financial aid process and apply to and attend leading colleges and universities

 STUDENT VOICE: ‘I worry that the coronavirus is going to erase access to opportunity for low-income students and students of color’